Images

 Market and model

-As you'd expect, it's possible to spend a further fortune on the options list - which you'll need to do if you want all of the handling systems we touched on earlier.
+As you'd expect, it's possible to spend a further fortune on the options list - which you'll need to do if you want all of the available handling systems.
 As you'd expect, there's also a whole portfolio of available camera and radar-driven safety and autonomous driving tech.
 Most Taycan owners will want Adaptive Cruise Control, which works particularly well as part of the Porsche InnoDrive system.
 This can look ahead for up to two miles as you drive using radar and sensor feedback plus predictive GPS data before then modifying speed and gearshift strategy to better suit the speed limits, topographic road features and traffic flow you're likely to encounter.
 'Active Lane Keeping', 'Traffic jam Assist', 'Lane Change Assist' and 'Night Vision Assist' features are also available.

 + More